What is a canonical tag? An explanation

 Pages linking to more than one canonical URL

 The nature of canonical URLs logically excludes a subpage from linking to several standard websites.
 Multiple links like these are created quickly when you work with a content management system or store software.
 Plugins and templates often use canonical tags automatically even if you have already specified a canonical URL.
-If you are using extensions like these, you should also check the source text and correct the information if necessary.
+If you are using extensions like these, you should also check the source text and correct information if necessary.
 Otherwise, your efforts will probably be fruitless, since search engines are likely to ignore all canonical tags instead of preferring them.

 No canonical tags in the mobile version